Jeanyvesbourdoncle/Behavioral-Cloning-End-To-End-Learning/README.md

 #### Files Submitted & Code Quality :

-My project includes the following files:
+#### Imput of the application :

-input for the application "behavior cloning" :
+The project includes the following files as imput of the application :

 * model.py containing the script to create and train the model